OnLinedPaper/olp_submit/README.txt

 run list_make next to make specific lists for different types of art.

-run submit_v2 last to begin the automated submission process.
+run submit_v3 last to begin the automated submission process.

 ===============================================================================

 GENERAL USAGE NOTES

-- V3 IS STILL UNDER CONSTRUCTION.
-PLEASE USE V2.
+- V3 IS IN STABLE ALPHA.
+Submit functionality is implemented; save functionality is not.
+When presented with a save file, just delete it.
 - use group_read.py to make a list of groups, list_make to create specialized lists for different art types, and submit to submit things to dA.